suadatbiniqbal/suadatbiniqbal/README.md

 ## About Me

-I'm a self-taught developer passionate about building open-source software.
+I'm a self-taught developer passionate about building open-source software and creating applications that are fast, reliable, and easy to use.

-Most of my work focuses on Android development, backend services, and creating fast, clean applications.
+My primary focus is Android development, backend systems, and modern user experiences.
+I enjoy contributing to open source and continuously learning new technologies.

-Currently working on **Harmber**, an open-source YouTube Music client.
+Currently building **Harmber**, an open-source YouTube Music client.

 ---